NicolasWButler/NYC-School-Bus-Delays-Analysis.Excel/README.md

 ---

-### 3. Which bus companies and boroughs face the highest number of delays?
+### 5. Which companies and boroughs face the most delays?
-- Some companies, such as **Safely Transportation**, had the longest average delay times.
+- Certain companies, such as **Safely Transportation**, had disproportionately high delays.
-- Borough analysis showed **The Bronx** and **Brooklyn** had consistently higher delays compared to Staten Island, reflecting congestion and population density.
+- Borough-level analysis revealed **The Bronx** and **Brooklyn** as the most delay-prone areas, reflecting congestion and higher population density.
+- Staten Island consistently showed the lowest delay counts.

 📂 File: [`Delays_by_company_and_borough.xlsx`](./Delays_by_company_and_borough.xlsx)